 Best Time of Day to See Animals

-The early mornings and late afternoons are the best times of day to see animals in the Kruger National Park.
+The early mornings and late afternoons are the best times of day to see animals.
 Before and after the heat of the day, the bush is at it’s most active.

 You’ll have incredible light for wildlife photos, and the Big Cats will be on the prowl!